JaronDixon/BIOL3070DIXON/Independant-Portfolio-Jaron-Dixon.md

 ## Hypothesis

-If the person is male, have high stress level, and have a post-graduate education level, then we expect to see an increase in amounts of heart attacks.
+If the person is male, have high stress level, and have a post-graduate education level, then we expect to see an increase in likelihood of heart attacks.

 ## Prediction